krunalmk/SaveSSH/README.md

 ## Setting up the project in your environment

-- Extract the downloaded SaveSSH file.
+- Extract the downloaded SaveSSH file in the **server system**.
 Open terminal in the "SaveSSH" directory.
 - Execute following command to add the SaveSSH application to secure your SSH.

 ```